SparkPusher/Reflectify/README.md

 ```
 ## Interface
 ### Not triggered Interface
-If the ultrasonic sensors are not recognizing an obstacle in front of the mirror, just the weather information will be shown.
+If the ultrasonic sensors do not recognize an obstacle in front of the mirror, just the weather information will be shown.

 ![NotTriggered](https://github.com/SparkPusher/Reflectify/blob/main/Images/No_Trigger_Screen.png)
 ### Triggered Screen